PiPar: Pipeline Parallelism for Collaborative Machine Learning: PiPar

-The workloads of multiple devices involved in collaborative training needs to be coordinated.
-On the device side, each device $k$ is responsible for training its model $M^{c_k}$, and \PipeLearn\ allows them to train in parallel for efficiency.
-On the server side, the counterpart $K$ models ($M^{s_1}$ to $M^{s_K}$) are deployed and trained simultaneously.
-However, this may result in compute resources contention.
+The workloads of multiple devices involved in collaborative training need to be coordinated.
+On the device-side, each device $k$ is responsible for training its model $M^{c_k}$, and \PiPar\ allows them to train in parallel for efficiency.
+On the server-side, the counterpart $K$ models ($M^{s_1}$ to $M^{s_K}$) are deployed and trained simultaneously.
+However, this may result in contention for compute resources.

-Figure~\ref{fig:sc} shows the case of single device that is the same as Figure~\ref{fig:pipefed} but not shows communication, while Figure~\ref{fig:smc} and ~\ref{fig:pmc} shows the case of multiple devices.
-Figure~\ref{fig:smc} gives one straightforward solution to train the server-side models sequentially.
+Figure~\ref{fig:sc} shows the case of a single device (same as Figure~\ref{fig:pipefed} but does not show communication), whereas Figure~\ref{fig:smc} and Figure~\ref{fig:pmc} show the case of multiple devices.
+Figure~\ref{fig:smc} offers a solution to train the server-side models sequentially.
 However, the server-side models that are trained relatively late will cause a delay in the backward passes for the corresponding device-side models, for example, $b_n^{c_2}$, where $n=1,2,...,N$, in Figure~\ref{fig:smc}.